Timeline Report

 Download Timeline Report KPI Data

-You can download the KPI data that BlazeMeter uses to build the Timeline Report via a call to the following API:
+You can download the KPI data that BlazeMeter uses to build the Timeline Report via a call to the Time-Series Data API:

 https://a.blazemeter.com/api/v4/data/kpis?interval={{seconds}}&kpis[]={{kpi}}&ops[]={{operand}}&master_ids[]={{masterId}}&labels[]={{label}}